Blog Post December 5, 2025 | 15 minute read

 Early compliance creates competitive differentiation.

-If you start preparing already now, you will have smoother market access, better supplier relationships and more trust from consumers when the requirements take effect.
+This all amounts to smoother market access, better supplier relationships and more consumer trust when the requirements take effect.

-4. Enterprise systems switch to real-time data synchronization
+4. Enterprise systems are switching to real-time data synchronization

 Batch processing is becoming a liability.

-Inventory updates run overnight, pricing changes take hours to propagate, product information sits in staging areas waiting for the next sync window.
+Inventory updates run overnight, pricing changes take hours to propagate and product information sits in staging areas waiting for the next sync window.
 By the time your data reaches all systems, it is already outdated.

 The end of batch processing delays